Primary insomnia is a condition on its own

 Like the "20-minute rule," sleep restriction usually results in a mild degree of sleep deprivation (daytime sleepiness and fatigue), but creates increased sleep pressure at night.
 Once this begins to occur, the doctor will increase the allowed time in bed by 10 to 15 minutes.
 In this way, the time in bed is slowly increased until sleep again becomes disrupted.
 Then the previous sleep time associated with no awakenings becomes the new sleep time.

 Sleep medications should only be used for the shortest period of time possible and in the lowest dose.
 This is because sleep medications, when used regularly, become less effective over time and may be habit-forming.
 Specific medications which promote sleep include temazepam, zopiclone, and zolpidem.
 To avoid daytime sedation, long-acting medications (including non-prescription antihistamines) should not be used.
-Read more about medications used for sleep in "Sleeping medications."

 original article by Jon Fleming, MD,

 - 7 steps to help you deal with foot odour